iMarcraft/imarcraft.github.io/README.md

 > Only project files are "executable" on this web portfolio.

 ### Echo 🗣️
 Echo does just what it sounds like.
-You can have the terminal act give you a cave-like experience.
-Well, it returns only once...
+You will command the terminal to give you a cave-like experience.
+Well, it only echos once..

 Examples:
 ```